salog0d/salog0d/README.md

 # 💫 About Me:
 Full-stack developer focused on MVC architecture, building with Django and Ruby on Rails.
 Passionate about cybersecurity—using Python for security tools and analysis.
 I also sharpen my problem-solving skills with C++ and DSA.
-Always learning, building, and staying ahead in tech.
+Always learning, building, and staying ahead in tech...

 ## 🌐 Socials: